 Age and Risk

-While the number of children diagnosed with melanoma is not changing significantly, the number of children dying from melanoma has fallen significantly over the last 36 years.1 This improvement is thought to be the result of better education and screening.
+The number of children dying from melanoma has fallen significantly over the last 36 years.4 This improvement is thought to be the result of better education and screening.

 Young people are at greater risk if there is a family history of melanoma, therefore, even young children should be screened in this circumstance.

 Melanoma accounts for 6 percent of cancer cases in those ages 15-29.6